What is a Reverse Mortgage Loan?

 How Is It Different?

-With a reverse mortgage—also called a home equity conversion mortgage (HECM)—the process is the opposite.
+With a reverse mortgage loan—also called a home equity conversion mortgage (HECM)—the process is the opposite.
 The lender makes payments to the borrower against the value of the home, thereby converting home equity into cash.
 The greater the loan balance, the lower the amount of home equity.

-Exclusively for seniors who are a minimum of 62 years old who intend to live in the property as their primary residence, the vast majority of reverse mortgages are insured by the Federal Housing Administration (FHA).
-Reverse mortgages provide a source of income and eliminate the need for monthly house payments.
+Exclusively for seniors who are a minimum of 62 years old who intend to live in the property as their primary residence, the vast majority of reverse mortgage loans are insured by the Federal Housing Administration (FHA).
+Reverse mortgage loans can provide a source of income and eliminate the need for monthly house payments.
 Property taxes and insurance, as well as maintaining the property according to FHA regulations are still the responsibility of the homeowner, however.

-The size of the loan is determined by:
+The amount of the reverse mortgage loan is determined by:

 - Age of the youngest home owner